|ROBERT T. BOYD|

 |H. ROSS ARNOLD|

-Ross Arnold, who holds a Bachelor of Arts and a Juris Doctor degree from Duke University, is currently the Chief Executive Officer of Quest Capital Corp., a private investment and management company, which owns or controls over thirty companies with annual revenues in excess of US$250 Million.
-Ross brings an enormous amount of practical business experience to the Board, and shares the desire to build a new and substantive resource company.
+Ross Arnold holds a Bachelor of Arts in Economics and a Juris Doctor degree from Duke University.
+He has work experience with several Wall Street investment banking firms and is currently the President of Quest Capital Corp., a private investment and management company, which owns or controls over fifteen companies with annual revenues in excess of US$400 Million.
+Ross brings practical business experience to the Board, and shares the desire to build a new and substantive resource company.

 Richard Gilliam, a graduate of the University of Virginia's College at Wise, has spent his lifetime building and operating coal mining companies.
 He is the past president and founder of Cumberland Resources Corporation, which was one of the largest privately owned coal mining companies in the United States.
 As of 2010, the Virginia based Cumberland, produced 7.8 million tons of coal per year with 2009 revenues of $550 million.
 In March 2010, Massey Energy purchased Cumberland for US$960 million in cash and shares.
 Richard brings to the board a fundamental understanding of building and operating a new resource company.